williesine/spotify-web-app/README.md

 Built out Music Discovery Application that uses Spotify's API to recommend songs based on user preferences

 ### Features:
+- Backend: Flask for API development and communication between frontend, database, and ML modules.
+- Frontend: React for a dynamic and responsive user interface.
-- SQL for storing user preferences and playlists.
+- Database: MySQL for data storage and retrieval.
-- Spotify API for fetching song metadata and audio features.
+- External API: Spotify Web App API for fetching user and track data.
-- ML model for personalized song recommendations (using collaborative or content-based filtering).
-- Feature to auto-generate playlists and share them.
+- ML Engine: Scikit-Learn for simple models and TensorFlow for deep learning.